ethereum-node/merchantApi/README.md

 - **CALLBACK**

-The Ownbit Platform will call the merchant's callback_url when payment state is changed. callback_url must be a POST interface.
+The Ownbit Platform will call the merchant's callback_url to notify the merchant that a payment state is changed. callback_url must be a POST interface.
 POST data is passed as the following:

 ```
 {